iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

-**forking**: this is creating a copy of someones repo to the github account
+**package.json**: this is a file that contain codes of js that help to create dependencies